-Harry Gration – BBC Yorkshire Broadcaster, Conference Presenter and Facilitator
+Harry Gration MBE is a Former BBC Yorkshire Broadcaster, Conference Presenter and Facilitator

-Harry Gration is one of the main presenters on BBC Yorkshire’s regional magazine programme ‘Look North’.
+Harry was one of the main presenters on BBC Yorkshire’s regional magazine programme ‘Look North’.

 Down South, BBC Radio 4’s ‘Today’ programme, Match of the Day and Grandstand grabbed Harry and this was followed with four years at ‘South Today’.